Saxo Bank Review (2026):

 Is Saxo Bank safe for European investors?

 Yes.
 Saxo Bank is a fully licensed Danish investment bank regulated by the Danish FSA (Finanstilsynet), the FCA, and multiple other Tier-1 regulators.
+In 2023, Saxo attained Systemically Important Financial Institution (SiFi) status in Denmark — one of the highest regulatory designations available.
 Client assets are held in segregated accounts and securities are ring-fenced from Saxo’s own balance sheet.
 Cash is protected up to €100,000 under applicable deposit guarantee schemes.
+Negative balance protection applies to EU retail clients under ESMA rules.

 What does Saxo Bank charge to trade ETFs?